nguyenchanh2201/Doc/readme.txt

 3/ to pull data from repo github ( always update data from repo before push data to that )
 	git pull https://github.com/nguyenchanh2201/Doc.git

+4/ Audio file format (sampling rate, number of channels) can be verified using below command :
+			sox –i /path/to/audio/file

+5/  You can resample audio with sox or with ffmpeg :
+			sox file.wav -r 16000 file-16000.wav
+			ffmpeg file.mp3 -ar 16000 file-16000.wav